AHA Scientific Publishing Ethical Conduct Policy

 - All American Heart Association journals adhere to the American Heart Association ethical conduct policy as outlined in Miano J. What is Truth?
 Standards of Scientific Integrity in American Heart Association Journals.
 Arterioscler Thromb Vasc Biol.
 30:1-4 (http://atvb.ahajournals.org/content/full/30/1/1).
 By submitting a manuscript for review by [the journal,] authors certify that they abide by the ethical policies and standard of scientific integrity required by the American Heart Association.

-- The authors also certify that any and all other work in preparation, submitted, in press, or published that is potentially overlapping either in the actual data presented or in the conceptual approach is enclosed along with the original submission.
-Any material within the manuscript that has appeared elsewhere must be cross-referenced and permission to use or adapt the material must be received in the editorial office in writing from the copyright holder.
+Manuscripts are considered on the understanding that they contain original material, that the manuscript and material within the manuscript have not been published and are not being considered for publication elsewhere in whole or in part in any language, except as an abstract.
+The authors also certify that any and all other work in preparation, submitted, in press, or published that is potentially overlapping either in the actual data presented or in the conceptual approach is enclosed along with the original submission.
+Any material within the manuscript that has appeared elsewhere must be cross-referenced and permission to use or adapt the material must be received, in writing from the copyright holder.

 - Articles published in Arteriosclerosis, Thrombosis, and Vascular Biology cannot be discussed with journalists or presented in other public media before 4:00 PM EST on the day before the cover date of the issue, except when articles are published online ahead of print (Online First).
 In such cases, the embargo date will be 4:00 PM EST on the day of online posting.
 Although the editorial office will endeavor to notify authors of the anticipated online publication date, neither the editorial office nor the AHA will be responsible for any consequences of early online posting with regard to intellectual property rights.
 To safeguard their intellectual property, authors should ensure that appropriate reports of invention and patent applications have been filed before the manuscript is accepted.